Logodaedalus/Authorial-Leverage-Framework/docs/index.md

 ## Notes

-[1] Michael Mateas, Elizabeth Andre, Ruth Aylett, Mirjam P. Eladhari, Richard Evans, Ana Paiva, Mike Preuss, and Michael Young. _Artificial and Computational Intelligence in Games_ (Dagstuhl Seminar 12191).
+[<a name="note1"></a>1] Michael Mateas, Elizabeth Andre, Ruth Aylett, Mirjam P. Eladhari, Richard Evans, Ana Paiva, Mike Preuss, and Michael Young. _Artificial and Computational Intelligence in Games_ (Dagstuhl Seminar 12191).
 In _Dagstuhl Reports, Volume 2_.
 Schloss Dagstuhl-Leibniz-Zentrum fuer Informatik, 2012.
 [Link](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=12191)

-[2] Authorial leverage was first formally defined by Chen et al as “the power a tool

-gives an author to define a quality interactive experience in line with their goals, relative to the tool's authorial complexity", although previously used by Strong to talk about combinatoric authoring, and simply as “leverage" by Mateas when discussing semiotic systems that facilitate authoring for complex systems.
+[<a name="note2"></a>2] Authorial leverage was first formally defined by Chen et al as “the power a tool gives an author to define a quality interactive experience in line with their goals, relative to the tool's authorial complexity", although previously used by Strong to talk about combinatoric authoring, and simply as “leverage" by Mateas when discussing semiotic systems that facilitate authoring for complex systems.